 8. Cautions with other medicines

-Some medicines - and some foods - interfere with the way bisacodyl works.
+Some medicines, and some foods, affect the way bisacodyl works.

-- water tablets (diuretics), steroids (like prednisolone) or digoxin (a heart medicine) - these can upset the balance of salts and minerals in your body if you have too much bisacodyl by accident.
+- water tablets (diuretics), steroids (like prednisolone) or digoxin (a heart medicine) – these can upset the balance of salts and minerals in your body if you have too much bisacodyl.
 If you are taking digoxin, this imbalance makes it more likely you will have the serious side effects of digoxin.
-It's important not to take too much bisacodyl if you are taking any of these medicines.
+Talk to a doctor or pharmacist before taking bisacodyl if you are taking any of these medicines.

-- indigestion remedies (antacids) and dairy products, like milk, cheese and yoghurt - these interact with bisacodyl tablets and stop them working properly.
+- indigestion remedies (antacids) and dairy products, like milk, cheese and yoghurt – these affect bisacodyl tablets and stop them working properly.
 They can also make the bisacodyl irritate your stomach and give you indigestion.
-Do not take bisacodyl at the same time - leave a gap of 1 hour before or after taking bisacodyl if you are having indigestion remedies or dairy products.
+Do not take bisacodyl at the same time – leave a gap of 1 hour before or after taking bisacodyl if you are having indigestion remedies or dairy products.
 The small amount of milk in coffee and tea is unlikely to affect it, but it's best to take bisacodyl tablets with a glass of water.

 Mixing bisacodyl with herbal remedies or supplements